-For purposes of the capital gains tax, substituted basis property is property that:
+For purposes of the capital gains tax,

-- Was acquired by the S corporation during the period that began 36 months before the first day of the tax year and ended on the last day of the tax year, and - Has a basis determined by reference to the basis of any property in the hands of another corporation, if the other corporation was not an S corporation throughout the period that, began the later of: - 1.
-36 months before the first day of the tax year, or - 2.
-The time the other corporation came into existence, and ended on the date the other corporation transferred the property used to determine the basis of the property acquired by the S corporation.
+• Has a basis determined by reference to the basis of any property in the hands of another corporation, if the other corporation was not an S corporation throughout the period that, began the later of:

+1. 36 months before the first day of the tax year, or

+2. The time the other corporation came into existence,

+and ended on the date the other corporation transferred the property used to determine the basis of the property acquired by the S corporation.

-Line 16.
-If the corporation is liable for the tax on excess net passive income (line 22a, page 1, Form 1120S) or the built-in gains tax (see Part IV below), and capital gain or loss was included in the computation of either tax, figure the amount to enter on line 16 as follows:
+Line 17.
+If the corporation is liable for the tax on excess net passive income (line 22a, page 1, Form 1120S) or the built-in gains tax (see Part IV on page 4), and capital gain or loss was included in the computation of either tax, figure the amount to enter on line 17 as follows:

 Step 1.
-Refigure lines 1 through 3, 7 through 9 in column (f), and 14 of Schedule D by:
+Refigure lines 1 through 3, 7 through 9 in column (f), and 15 of Schedule D by:

-- Excluding the portion of any recognized built-in capital gain or loss that does not qualify for transitional relief, and - Reducing any capital gain taken into account in determining passive investment income (line 2 of the worksheet for line 22a, page 1 of Form 1120S) by the portion of excess net passive income attributable to such gain.
+• Excluding the portion of any recognized built-in capital gain or loss that does not qualify for transitional relief, and

+• Reducing any capital gain taken into account in determining passive investment income (line 2 of the worksheet for line 22a, page 1 of Form 1120S) by the portion of excess net passive income attributable to such gain.
 The attributable portion is figured by multiplying excess net passive income by a fraction, the numerator of which is the capital gain (less any expenses attributable to such gain), and the denominator of which is net passive income.

 Step 2.
-Refigure lines 4, 10, 15, and 16 of Schedule D using the amounts determined in step 1.
+Refigure lines 4, 11, 16, and 17 of Schedule D using the amounts determined in step 1.

-Line 20.
+Line 21.
 Figure taxable income by completing lines 1 through 28 of Form 1120, U.S. Corporation Income Tax Return.
 Follow the instructions for Form 1120.
-Enter the amount from line 28 of Form 1120 on line 20 of Schedule D. Attach to Schedule D the Form 1120 computation or other worksheet used to figure taxable income.
+Enter the amount from line 28 of Form 1120 on line 21 of Schedule D. Attach to Schedule D the Form 1120 computation or other worksheet used to figure taxable income.

-Line 21.
-Figure the tax under section 11 on the taxable income shown on line 20 as if the corporation were not an S corporation.
+Line 22.
+Figure the tax under section 11 on the taxable income shown on line 21 as if the corporation were not an S corporation.
 You may use Schedule J of Form 1120 to figure the tax.
-Attach the tax computation to Schedule D.

-Line 22.
-Figure the excess of the net long-term capital gain over the net short-term capital loss from substituted basis property (defined above).
-Reduce this amount by any excess net passive income attributable to this gain (see the instructions for line 16).
-Attach to Schedule D your computation of the line 22 amount.
+Attach the tax computation to Schedule D. Line 23.
+Figure the excess of the net long-term capital gain over the net short-term capital loss from substituted basis property (defined on page 3).
+Reduce this amount by any excess net passive income attributable to this gain (see the instructions for line 17).
+Attach to Schedule D your computation of the line 23 amount.